EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
+- How to deal with "I want a strawberry" when we know about strawberries but there aren't any
+    - Do we need different messages based on the state of the world?
+For example, in the doorway: ""

 - For will:
   - Implement all nouns in terms of base engine using noun_n()
   - "I want ham" discussion below
   - This is a prototype of a v1 engine, expect rewrites
   - Test infrastructure

-- "I want ham" is a proposition that we want to interpret as a command
-  - For a verb: Succeeding means it "worked" and should add an operation to change the state
-    - For will: it is not modelled as world state as in "I want a burger"
-    - Really think about a phrase as setting up all the various variables so that the verb can be called
-      - Really it just means: this is the proper interpretation, but it might be an error, in which case it can do a RespondOperation
-    - delegate to "give me" *as one alternative* if it works, great!
-      - If: it is a proposition and IF pron(I) and IF arguments are bound: There is something concrete they want, next determine how to deal with it
-          - in the doorway: "I want a table" -> give me a table, "I want a place to sit", "I want to eat " (different want_v), I want a burger" -> "Do you want take-out?"
-    - NEED TO UPDATE DOCS FOR VERBS TO MAKE ALL THIS CLEAR
-    - Do we need different messages based on the noun?
-For example, in the doorway: ""
-    - Use Chat GPT for testing

 - How to answer "what is on the menu?" or "what items are on the menu?" with "we have a lovely selection of ..."
   - Conceptually this means: read the menu